One of the best defences against disease

-Since the beginning of the COVID-19 pandemic, UNICEF has supplied more than 84 tons of soap to the most vulnerable families in Afghanistan, including an estimated 45,000 internally displaced people, more than half of whom are children.
-We're also working to support communities with safe water, such as installing a water tank and water filter at Herat Regional Hospital.
+In the first months of the COVID-19 pandemic, UNICEF supplied more than 84 tons of soap to the most vulnerable families in Afghanistan, including an estimated 45,000 internally displaced people, more than half of whom were children.
+We also worked to support communities with safe water, including by installing a water tank and water filter at Herat Regional Hospital.

 Children wash their hands with soap at a UNICEF-supported learning centre in a Rohingya refugee camp in Cox’s Bazar.

-The refugee camps in Cox’s Bazaar are home to 850,000 Rohingya refugees, over half of whom are children.
+The refugee camps in Cox’s Bazar are home to 850,000 Rohingya refugees, over half of whom are children.
 These densely populated camps are at high risk to COVID-19 infection.
-As of March 2020, more than 216,000 children in the camps have received hand washing lessons due to UNICEF’s efforts.
+UNICEF has been providing hand washing lessons to children as part of our wider water, sanitation and hygiene work in the camps.

 U-reporters raising awareness about good handwashing practices to help people protect against COVID-19.